 All other commercial manure service representatives must complete a training session or pass a test to become certified.
 Certificates are issued annually and a fee of $75 is charged.
 In addition to the certification fee, applicators are charged an education fee each time they attend a training session or take a test.
 Certificates must be renewed on or before March 1.

 For more information, see the commercial manure service applicator fact sheet.
 For a list of training locations and dates, see the Manure Applicators Certification Program.
-To schedule a training session, contact the appropriate county Extension office.
+To schedule a training session, contact the appropriate county Extension & Outreach office.
 To schedule a testing time, contact one of the DNR field offices.